 Nutritional panel testing aims to identify nutritional deficiencies that will lead to personalized nutritional supplement recommendations.
-Testing is proposed both for healthy individuals to optimize health and for patients with chronic conditions (e.g., mood disorders, fibromyalgia, chronic fatigue) to specify supplements that will ameliorate symptoms.
+Testing is proposed both for healthy individuals to optimize health and for patients with chronic conditions (e.g., mood disorders, fibromyalgia, unexplained fatigue) to specify supplements that will ameliorate symptoms.

 Genova Diagnostics offers nutritional/nutrient panel testing.
-Among tests this company offers is NutrEval FMV, which involves analysis of urine and blood samples and provides information on more than 100 markers including organic acids, amino acids, fatty acids, markers of oxidative stress (direct measurement of glutathione and CoQ10, and markers of oxidative injury and DNA damage) and nutrient elements (see Table 1).1

-Genova Diagnostics produces a report that includes test results categorized as normal, borderline, and high need, along with recommendations for supplements and dosages for items categorized as high need.
-NutrEval FMV patient reports can recommend supplementation or any of the nutrients listed in Table 1 if they are found to be areas of high need.
+Among the tests this company offers is NutrEval® FMV, which involves analysis of urine and blood samples and provides information on more than 100 markers including organic acids, amino acids, fatty acids, markers of oxidative stress (direct measurement of glutathione and CoQ10, and markers of oxidative injury and DNA damage) and nutrient elements (Table 1).1 Genova Diagnostics produces a report that includes test results categorized as minimal, moderate, or high need for support, along with recommendations for supplements and dosages for items categorized as high need.
+NutrEval FMV patient reports can recommend supplementation for any of the nutrients listed in Table 1 if they are found to be areas of high need.